wildtechgarden/www-wildtechgarden/content/education-academic/a-study-of-selected-algorithms-against-the-sherlock-and-zebra-problems/algorithms-for-solving-bcsp.md

   6		DO BEGIN
   7			IF (random number between 0 and 1 < mutation-probability)
   8			THEN BEGIN
-  9				child.chromosone[j] = random number between 1 and max-domain
+  9				child.chromosome[j] = random number between 1 and max-domain
  10			END IF
  11		END FOR
  12		population[max-population - num-children + i] = child